-Typical residential bills consist of the following tariff schedule components:
+The typical monthly residential bill consists of the following tariff schedule components:

 - NM Residential Service Rate No. 01

-- Customer Charge: The customer charge recovers costs incurred in making service available including meter and meter reading costs, billing, record keeping and customer service costs.
+- Customer Charge: The customer charge recovers costs incurred in making service available at the customer’s premise and includes meter and meter reading costs, billing, record keeping and customer service costs.
+The Customer Charge is a fixed monthly charge of $7.00 and is applied regardless of the amount of electric power consumed.

-- Time-of-Use – Customers that can easily reduce their energy use on weekdays (Monday through Friday), between 12 p.m. and 8 p.m., during the summer season (May through October) can benefit from this energy charge option due to its significantly lower price than the Standard rate option.
+- Time-of-Day – Customers that can easily reduce their energy use on weekdays (Monday through Friday), between 3:00 p.m. and 7:00 p.m., during the summer season (June through September) can benefit from this rate option due to its significantly lower energy charge than the Standard rate option.

 - EUERF - Efficient Use of Energy Recovery Factor Rate No. 17

-- This charge recovers the cost of energy efficiency programs from the customer classes that receive services under such programs.
+- This charge recovers the cost of energy efficiency programs from the customer rate classes (e.g., Residential) that are eligible to receive services under such programs.
+This charge is assessed to all customers based on 3.0793% of the non-fuel base rate charges, Federal Tax Credit, Fuel and Purchased Power Cost Adjustment, and Renewable Portfolio Standard Recovery charges.
 For information on energy efficiency programs, please click here.

 - Renewable Portfolio Standard (RPS) Cost Rider Rate No. 38

-- New Mexico Merger Rate Credit Factor - MRCF
+- Merger Rate Credit Factor - Rate No. 43

 - Franchise Fees

-- This charge recovers the tax assessed by a governmental entity for utility service rendered.
+- This charge recovers the tax assessed by a governmental entity for utility service rendered where the service address is located and is a pass-through cost.

 Below are all the tariff schedules applicable to all residential customers.